Seahorse Seashell Party: Plot

 As a hurricane approaches Quahog, the Griffins prepare for its arrival.
 In an attempt to pass the time, Brian decides to take magic mushrooms, to Stewie's surprise.
 As the mushrooms start to take effect, he begins hallucinating, leading to him inadvertently cutting off his own ear.
 Stewie tries to help Brian by staying by his side all night and taking care of him.
-When Brian goes to sleep, he endures a surreal nightmare in which he is attacked by monstrous beings resembling the Griffins and Quagmire.
+When Brian falls asleep, he has a surreal nightmare in which he is attacked by monstrous beings resembling the Griffins and Quagmire.
 Brian gradually comes back to lucidity after Stewie takes him downstairs to drink some water.

-Meanwhile, the rest of the family attempts to pass the time by playing charades and various other games.
-They are unable to keep themselves entertained, and take their frustrations out on Meg.
-Having had enough of their abuse over the years, Meg turns on the other members of the family.
-She starts with Chris, calling him out for his bullying, and how he never takes her side in arguments against their parents.
-When Lois tries to tell her that she is taking her problems out on everyone else, Meg brings up Lois's criminal history and tells her that she is "the furthest thing from" the perfect mother.
-Meg also informs an apologetic Lois that when she turns 18, she is considering never seeing her again.
+Meanwhile, the rest of the family attempts to pass the time by playing charades and various other games, but are unable to keep themselves entertained and take their frustrations out on Meg.
+Having had enough of their abuse over the years, Meg loses her temper and turns on the other members of the family.
+She starts with Chris, calling him out for his bullying treatment of her and how he never takes her side against their parents.
+When Lois tries to tell her that she is taking her problems out on everyone else, Meg brings up Lois's criminal history and tells her that she is the antithesis of the perfect mother.
+Meg also informs Lois that when she turns eighteen, she is considering never seeing her again, leaving her in tears.
+Finally, Meg confronts Peter who, unable to comprehend her insults, finds her argument funny even as she calls him out for his destructive tendencies and how he would go to prison if anyone in the real world witnessed his treatment of her.
+It only dawns on him that he is being insulted when Meg calls him a "waste of a man".

-Finally, Meg confronts Peter, points out his destructive tendencies and that he would go to jail if anyone saw his treatment of her, calling him a "waste of a man".
-Shocked, he demands Lois make Meg stop, but Lois refuses on the grounds that he did not stand up for her.
-Within moments, the whole family turn their own abusive criticisms against each other, which ends with a crying Peter running away to his room in tears, leaving Meg and Brian alone to discuss the situation.
+Shocked, Peter demands Lois make Meg stop, but Lois refuses because he did not stand up for her.
+Within moments, the whole family turn their own abusive criticisms against each other until a devastated and tearful Peter flees upstairs, leaving Meg and Brian alone to discuss the situation.
+Despite Brian commending her for standing up for herself, Meg feels remorse for hurting her family's feelings and concludes that they cannot survive without a "lightning rod" to endure their antagonism and absorb all their dysfunction.
+She decides to mend fences by apologizing to Peter, Lois and Chris for taking her own problems out on them, restoring their egos, personalities and original opinions - with everyone hugging at the end.

-Despite Brian commending her for standing up for herself, Meg concludes that her family cannot survive without a "lightning rod" to absorb all the dysfunction, and that her enduring her family's antagonism helps keep them together.
-She then decides to apologize and forgive her family for what has happened and replies that she was taking her own problems out on everyone else, restoring their egos, personalities and original opinions.
 Stewie then breaks the fourth wall by telling the audience about drug use and advising them to visit their local library for more information.
-Stewie bids the viewer goodnight, and the episode ends.